Table of Contents

 Clinical features

-- Most patients are asymptomatic; usually diagnosed as an incidental finding on protein electrophoresis performed to evaluate peripheral neuropathy, vasculitis, hemolytic anemia, skin rashes, hypercalcemia or elevated erythrocyte sedimentation rate
+- Usually diagnosed as an incidental finding on protein electrophoresis performed to evaluate peripheral neuropathy, vasculitis, hemolytic anemia, skin rashes, hypercalcemia or elevated erythrocyte sedimentation rate

 - Diagnosis should be established only if the disease persists and is not transient (CMAJ 2013;185:1345)